Zagreb in 1 Day

 Drive to Zagreb

-The drive to Zagreb is a breeze, if a little dull and we arrive by mid morning.
+The drive to Zagreb is a breeze, if a little dull and we arrive at our destination by mid morning.

 Zagreb